 - Customers are demanding PMP® certification from their vendors.

 The marketplace, particularly in the U.S., is demanding the PMP®.
-In a 2010 article for CIO.com, Steve DelGrosso, director of IBM’s Project Management Center of Excellence, summed up the customer demand for PMP® as follows:
+CIO Magazine ranked the PMP® credential as the “gold standard” in project management certifications.
+Steve DelGrosso, director of IBM’s Project Management Center of Excellence, summed up the customer demand for PMP® as follows:

 “Going back five or six years, IBM has seen requests for proposals where the clients are demanding certified project managers be part of the proposal.
 If you can’t present a certified project manager on their deal, they won’t consider you.”